ckeditor/ckeditor4-docs/guides/skin_sdk/compatibility_with_ckeditor_4_5/README.md

 <img src="guides/skin_sdk_compatibility_with_ckeditor_4_5/notifications.png" alt="Notifications example" width="1077" height="412">

 **Note:** Notifications use the same close icon as dialogs do.
-It may not fix in the custom skin.
+It may not fit in the custom skin.

 **Note:** Because notifications use smart position you can not change their position using only CSS.
 To learn more check [notifications guide](http://docs.ckeditor.com/#!/guide/dev_notifications).